-○ Example Exercise: Jukeb ■ In the days before oox e the internet, many restaurants would have lowed customers to choose what music they wanted to play.
-C Customers would enter a coin and choose 's music collection by selecting a song's number.
-You cou ld choose one song per coin.
-In this create a digital jukebox where the user can enter any number er of quarters to create a playlist of songs.
-Drawing basic graphics using Ja avaScript Example Exercise: Cater pillar This graphics program s hould draw a caterpillar.
-A caterpillar has every other circle is a different color, the even odd circles are green (by even we mean er).
-Use a for loop to draw the caterpillar, 1 e screen.
-Also, be sure that the caterpillar is still drawn across the wh nole canvas even if the value of NUM_CIRCLES is chang ed.
+- Using for loops - Example Exercise: Jukebox - In the days before the internet, many restaurants would have a jukebox that allowed customers to choose what music they wanted to play.
+Customers would enter a coin and choose from the jukebox's music collection by selecting a song's number.
+You could choose one song per coin.
+In this exercise, you will create a digital jukebox where the user can enter any number of quarters to create a playlist of songs. - Drawing basic graphics using JavaScript - Example Exercise: Caterpillar This graphics program should draw a caterpillar.
+A caterpillar has NUM_CIRCLES circles.
+Every other circle is a different color, the even circles are red, and the odd circles are green (by even we mean when i is an even number).
+Use a for loop to draw the caterpillar, centered vertically on the screen.
+Also, be sure that the caterpillar is still drawn across the whole canvas even if the value of

+NUM_CIRCLES is changed.

-Unit 6: Control Structures Challenges (1 week/3-5 hours)
+Unit 7: Control Structures Challenges (1 week/3-5 hours)